Paddle Review

 How much does Paddle actually cost?+

 The standard rate is 5% of the transaction plus $0.50 per successful checkout, with no monthly fee and no lock-in contract.
-Paddle Retain, the failed-payment recovery toolkit, is bundled in at no extra charge.
-The one added cost is on payouts: if you're paid out in a currency different from your account balance currency, Paddle adds a conversion margin of up to 1.5%.
+Larger businesses, and anyone selling items under $10, get a custom negotiated rate instead.
+The one added cost outside the headline rate is on payouts: cross-currency payouts carry a conversion margin of up to 1.5%, and international wires add a flat fee.

 Is there a free plan?+